kush-agra/Dynamic_Walls/README.md

 and press `control + o` and then `enter/return` to write to the file and then `control + x` to exit out of nano and we're done, the wallpaper should get changed after a few minutes

-The 5 stands for 5 minutes after which the script re-runs, one can change it to a custom interval if they wish
+*The 5 stands for 5 minutes after which the script re-runs, one can change it to a custom interval if they wish*
 ____
 Advantage of this is with minor tweaking we can use custom wallpapers too which Apple being Apple won't give us the option to.

 will be working on making it so that even the minor tweaking is not needed for customisability

-**P.S:** one can also use a software like [GeekTool](https://www.tynsoe.org/v2/geektool/) instead of setting up a cronjob in 3<sup>rd</sup> step
+**P.S:** one can also use a software like [GeekTool](https://www.tynsoe.org/v2/geektool/) instead of setting up a cron job in 3<sup>rd</sup> step

 **P.P.S** To remove simply open the job list with nano like in third step and erase the line and save
 ____